willclarkson/lsstBulgeStaticFOM/mafInstallNotes.md

 as the default shell.
-The installation steps in the MAF documentation *do* work -- and all the steps below come from that documentation -- but are somewhat sensitive to environment variables; I found that following the "when all else fails" suggestion of creating a fresh user account was required to get the installation to work.
+The installation steps in the MAF documentation *do* work -- and all the steps below come from that documentation -- but are somewhat sensitive to environment variables; I found that following the "when all else fails" suggestion in the documentation, of creating a fresh user account was required to get the installation to work.
 These notes are a static record of the steps that worked on my system.